9dots/9dots.io-pages/Os7tKXc.md

   4. Prototype
   5. Test

-2. During this lesson, students will focus on the first three steps in the design process.
+2. During this lesson, students focus on the first three steps in the design process.

-3. To help generate ideas for their products, students will take five minutes to browse the [littlebits.cc](http://littlebits.cc) website and look at the projects section.
+3. To help generate ideas for their products, students take five minutes to browse the [littlebits.cc](http://littlebits.cc) website and look at the projects section.

 ## Empathize - 5 minutes
-Students will discuss with their partner different problems that they have throughout a normal day for themselves.
+Students discuss with their partner different problems that they have throughout a normal day for themselves.

-1. Students will discuss with a partner what kind of products they would like to create.
+1. Students discuss with a partner what kind of products they would like to create.

 2. What sort of product do you need?
 What would be a helpful product for your community?

-3. Students will write down potential problems on their handout as they discuss these questions.
+3. Students write down potential problems on their handout as they discuss these questions.

 ## Define - 5 minutes

-Students will generate a problem definition based on an issue that they think can be solved by creating a product using littleBits and write it on the handout.
+Students generate a problem definition based on an issue that they think can be solved by creating a product using littleBits and write it on the handout.

 ## Ideate - 20 minutes
-Using the problem statement that they have just definded, students will generate ideas for products that they could create using littleBits.
+Using the problem statement that they have just definded, students generate ideas for products that they could create using littleBits.

-1. Students will generate 3 idea for a product that they could create to help out their community.
+1. Students generate 3 idea for a product that they could create to help out their community.

-2. Students will refine their choices down to just one product that you want to work on.
+2. Students refine their choices down to just one product that you want to work on.

-3. Once they have chosen, students will sketch a diagram for the product and come up with ideas for a name for that product.
+3. Once they have chosen, students sketch a diagram for the product and come up with ideas for a name for that product.

 ## Standards